MercuryWorkshop/sh1mmer/README.md

 If not, unenrolling through disabling write protection will not work as normal.

-If your Chromebook is on version 114 or newer, unerollment is still possible by [bridging two pins on the firmware chip](https://blog.coolelectronics.me/breaking-cros-6/#:~:text=the%20pencil%20bypass).
+If your Chromebook is on version 114 or newer, unenrollment is still possible by [bridging two pins on the firmware chip](https://blog.coolelectronics.me/breaking-cros-6/#:~:text=the%20pencil%20bypass).
-On most devices, this will require you to take off the back of the Chromebook and then use a piece of tinfoil or wire to bridge the two pins.
+On most devices, this will require you to take off the back of the Chromebook and then use a piece of tinfoil, wire, or other conductive material to bridge the two pins.
 Instructions are not listed and this solution is **not recommended** as you risk damaging the Chromebook.

 #### "Unenrollment" Without Disabling Hardware Write Protection